 "To raise new questions, new possibilities, to regard old problems from a new angle requires a creative imagination and marks the real advances in science.
 The important thing is to not stop questioning." --Albert Einstein

 I am a math professor at the SUNY Geneseo.
 My field of study is algebraic topology.
 More specifically, I study classical 3-dimensional manifold topology, mapping class groups, bordism theory, and knot theory.
 I wrote my dissertation, "Bordism Invariants of the Mapping Class Group", under the direction of my advisor Tim Cochran.
-The picture to the right is of Tim with his most recent students: myself (2004), Connie Leidy (2004), Shelly Harvey (2002), Carol Gwosdz Gee (2004), Steve Wallace (Masters, 2004), Amy Lampazzi (2001).
+The picture to the right is of Tim with his most recent students at the time of my graduation: myself (2004), Connie Leidy (2004), Shelly Harvey (2002), Carol Gwosdz Gee (2004), Steve Wallace (Masters, 2004), Amy Lampazzi (2001).

 The field of algebraic topology is an area of mathematics in which one uses algebraic techniques to study topological shapes and spaces.
 A typical process is to associate an algebraic group with a topological space in such a way that homeomorphic spaces are assigned isomorphic groups.
 In other words, if the spaces "look the same" then their associated groups should also "look the same."
 Such algebraic groups are called topological invariants.

 In my research I am investigating the mapping class group of 2-dimensional spaces called manifolds or surfaces.
 The mapping class group is the set of homeomorphisms, or self-equivalences, of these surfaces.
 An example of such a homeomorphism is pictured here.

 Example of an element of the mapping class group